COVID-19 medicines can help people who are at risk of becoming very sick with COVID-19.

 - you have sickle cell disease

-- you have previously been admitted to an intensive care unit as a result of COVID-19 and have tested positive again
+- you have previously been admitted to critical care or high dependency care as a result of COVID-19 and have tested positive again

 Please note: These medicines may not be suitable for everyone, even if they meet eligibility criteria.

 More information about eligibility can be found on the Pharmac website.

 Te Whatu Ora has developed an Eligibility guide for COVID-19 antiviral medicines.

 Three COVID-19 antiviral medicines are available to treat eligible people with COVID-19 in the community: